StanfordBDHG/ProposalTemplate/README.md

 This repository contains the research proposal template of the Stanford Biodesign Digital Health Group.

+> [!IMPORTANT]
+> If you import this template into Overleaf or your favorite LaTex editor, please be sure that you select `proposal.tex` as the main document in your typesetting preferences.

-You can learn more about our research projects and student oppertunities at [biodesigndigitalhealth.stanford.edu](https://biodesigndigitalhealth.stanford.edu).
+You can learn more about our research projects and student research oppertunities at [biodesigndigitalhealth.stanford.edu](https://biodesigndigitalhealth.stanford.edu).

 ![Stanford Byers Center for Biodesign Logo](https://raw.githubusercontent.com/StanfordBDHG/.github/main/assets/biodesign-footer-light.png#gh-light-mode-only)
 ![Stanford Byers Center for Biodesign Logo](https://raw.githubusercontent.com/StanfordBDHG/.github/main/assets/biodesign-footer-dark.png#gh-dark-mode-only)